 Another factor that complicates the analysis is the structure of the publicly traded shares.
 For example: KKR’s shares are listed through KKR & Co., which holds 30\% of the firm’s ownership (while the other 70\% is still held by the firms partners).
 Unlike most other publicly traded companies, these shareholders will never have a majority interest in the firm, so it’s hard to think about the value of voting rights.

-These are just some motivating examples - private equity companies are difficult to value, and I need to better understand how they make investments and how they add value.
-In future posts, I will review two articles to better frame the discussion:
+These are just some motivating examples - private equity companies are difficult to value, and I would need to better understand how they make investments and how they improve the companies they purchase before going any further.
+Two articles on the topic are:

 1) The Cash Flow, Return and Risk Characteristics of Private Equity, Ljungqvist and Richardson (2003)